DBraun/PyTorchTOP-cpumem/README.md

 ### TouchDesigner Hack :/
 I've tested TouchDesigner 2020.22080.
 From the place where you downloaded LibTorch, go to `libtorch\lib`.
 Then take `libiomp5md.dll` and overwrite the `libiomp5md.dll` for your TouchDesigner: `C:\Program Files\Derivative\TouchDesigner099\bin`.

-Download PyTorchTOP.dll from the [Releases](https://github.com/DBraun/PyTorchTOP-cpumem/releases) page of this repo.
-Place it in the `Plugins` folder.
+Download `PyTorchTOP.dll` from the [Releases](https://github.com/DBraun/PyTorchTOP-cpumem/releases) page of this repo.
+Place it in this repo's `Plugins` folder.
 Copy the DLL files from `libtorch\lib` into `Plugins` too.
 Congrats!
 You're done and can open PyTorchTOP.toe!
 The remaining steps are for building `PyTorchTOP.dll`.

 ## CUDA and CUDNN

 From NVIDIA, install CUDA 10.1, which will create `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1`.
-Download CUDA 7.6.5 for 10.1 and place the files into this folder too.
+Download cuDNN 7.6.5 for 10.1 and place the files into this folder too.

 ## CMake